Upcoming Ram Rebel TRX to square-off against Ford F-150 Raptor off road

-Ram Trucks will finally get a proper off-road truck, but not a mid-size pickup for American buyers, the division confirmed Friday at an investor conference in Italy.
+Ram Trucks will finally get a proper off-road truck as well as a mid-size pickup for American buyers, the division confirmed Friday at an investor conference in Italy.

 The long-rumored Ram Rebel TRX has been earmarked for production by the end of 2022, though likely much sooner.
 Ram didn't unleash any new details about the Rebel TRX at the conference, but it didn't necessarily need to.
 That's because a thinly disguised Rebel TRX concept debuted back in 2016 at the State Fair of Texas—an appropriate location to show off the most off-roady of Rams.